Cuts of Steak Explained and Which Are the Best

 A lot of people have trouble with meat.
-They like the idea of a great steak, and they have a general notion that the more expensive the steak, the better it is…but more than that…who knows?!
+They like the idea of a great steak, and they have a general notion that the more expensive the steak, the better it is, but more than that and who knows?!

-I didn’t either until fairly recently when I decided to really get to know the different cuts of meat, where they came from on the cow, and what they each had to offer.
+I didn’t know either, at least, not until fairly recently when I decided to really get to know the different cuts of meat.
+I learned where they came from on the cow and what they each had to offer.

 If you imagine a cow, the front section from about just behind the shoulders up to the neck and all the way down, is home to some very tasty and very ornery cuts of meat.
 From the shoulder area comes your beef chuck, and down south a bit your brisket.
 Cuts of meat full of connective tissue that melts into flavorful heaven when braised, but makes for an awfully chewy steak.

 Most steaks come a bit further back on the cow, and the best known steaks start at the upper mid section, and proceed back to the hind quarters.